What does a pump curve show?

 Impeller Diameters

-The graph to the right shows multiple curves that represent different impeller sizes and the impact that these have on the flow and head of the pump model in question.
+The graph above shows multiple curves that represent different impeller sizes and the impact that these have on the flow and head of the pump model in question.
 As the impeller diameter is reduced, the pump curve decreases meaning less pressure and flow is produced by the pump.
 Castle Pumps work with customers to ensure our pump selection is based upon your performance requirements and trim your impellers to suit.

 Being able to read a curve in this way will help you to select a pump model that meets your application’s performance requirements.
 If in doubt, contact one of our technical sales engineers on +44 (0) 1773 533 283.